No shot, no proof, no service: NYC businesses begin checks

 “We didn't know we had to bring it,” he said.
 The server appeared relieved when Lama and his family presented copies of their vaccination cards on their phone, Lama said.

-The vaccination mandate, announced two weeks ago by Mayor Bill de Blasio, aims to persuade more people to get vaccinated or else miss out on city amenities like restaurants, bars, gyms, public performances, museums and other venues.
+The vaccination mandate, announced two weeks ago by Mayor Bill de Blasio, aims to persuade more people to get vaccinated or else miss out on city amenities like restaurants and bars, movie theaters, bowling alleys, concert halls, indoor sports arenas, and other entertainment venues.

+Employees of those businesses also must be vaccinated, with holdouts facing the possibility of being fired if they refuse.

 The measures are also fraught with complications, as restaurant servers, bartenders and ticket agents become the frontline enforcers for vaccination rules.
 Skittish about losing business, but mindful that another economic shutdown could be disastrous, some restaurant and bar owners are embracing the the mandates as a way to control the virus and keep their doors open.

-Others — particularly in parts of the city where people have resisted getting the vaccine — worry it will be a last, fatal blow to businesses that were excluded from having patrons inside at all for months last year.
+Others — particularly in parts of the city where people have resisted getting the vaccine — worry it will be a fatal blow to businesses that were prevented for months last year from serving patrons indoors.

 “We do not want to go back to restrictions,” de Blasio said at a virtual news conference Tuesday.
 “The key to our progress is vaccination.”